paulhamsh/HCI-BLE-Python/README.md

 ## Background

 Simple use of the HCI layer to run BLE commands using python.
-Key learning - you need to stop Bluez interfering, and you need to bring the hci device down to do that - and open as a User socket.
+Key learning for Bluez - you need to stop Bluez interfering, and you need to bring the hci device down to do that - and open as a User socket.
 Scapy has special code for that.

 ## Compatibility